jrjed/tractor_phot/README.md

 $ cd tractor_phot
 $ python test.py
 ```
-If working correctly, "TEST SUCESSFUL!" should print when done running.
+If working correctly, "TEST SUCESSFUL!" should print when done running (it should take a couple moments).
 Additionally, this should write a output FITS table and FITS images to the "output/example/" directory.